|On this page|

 Because objects in a group affect each other, everything inside a group must always be solved simultaneously.

-The Houdini RBD solver supports two types of collision representations: volume and thin-plate.
+The RBD Solver supports two types of collision representations: volume and thin-plate.
 Use volume-based collisions for normal objects, and thin-plate collisions for objects without volume.

 Volume-based collision detection creates a volume representation of each object.
-You can visualize the volume representation of an object and control how it is created with the options on the Volume tab on the Collision tab of an object’s parameters.
+You can visualize the volume representation of an object and control how it is created with the options on the Volume tab on the Collision tab of an RBD Object node’s parameters.

 To detect collisions, Houdini intersects the surface representation of one object with the volume representation of the other object, and vice versa.